gumvic/nanoql/README.md

 2) The produced value **is not** considered an executor, but can **contain** executors.

 3) The produced value can be a vector of values.
-They will be recursively processed separately (think of **core.async/map**).
+They will be processed separately.

 ## Less boring example